"This account was recently infected" removal guide

 Spam campaigns that contain website links or attachments infect computers only when they are opened/executed.
-For example, if attached file is a MS Office document, it will ask for a permission to enable macros commands.
-In other words, to disable the "Protected View" mode.
-If a recipients gives a permission for that, he also allows a malicious document to download and install a particular computer infection.
-Similar rules apply to other types of attachments: if it is some archive file, it needs to be extracted and its contents opened/executed and so on.
-Basically, no attachment or link can cause computer infections if it is not opened.
+For example, if the attached file is an MS Office document, it will demand permission to enable macros commands (in effect, to disable the "Protected View" mode).
+If the recipients gives permission, this allows the malicious document to download and install a computer infection.
+Similar rules apply to other attachments: an archive file must be extracted and its contents opened/executed, and so on.
+In summary, no attachment or link can cause a computer infection unless it is opened.

 How to avoid installation of malware?

-We recommend to carefully analyze each received email that contains some attachment or website link.
-These emails usually are presented as official and legitimate but actually are irrelevant.
-If an email look suspicious (or/and is received from unknown address), its contents should be left unopened.
-Furthermore, do not download software using sources such as: Peer-to-Peer networks (torrent clients, eMule and so on), third party downloaders, unofficial websites and other similar sources.
-Most secure way to do it is using official websites (and direct links).
-Update installed software using only implemented functions and/or tools, not some third party (fake) updaters.
-Software "cracking" tools cannot be trusted as well - they are not legal and often are used by cyber criminals to spread computer infections.
-To keep a computer safe it is highly recommended to have a reputable anti-virus or anti-spyware software installed (and to keep it enabled at all times) too.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Carefully study each email received, especially if it contains an attachment or link.
+These emails are usually presented as official and legitimate but are often irrelevant.
+If an email seems suspicious or received from an unknown address), do not open it.
+Furthermore, do not download software using sources such as Peer-to-Peer networks (torrent clients, eMule, and so on), third party downloaders, unofficial websites, and other similar sources.
+The most secure way is by using official websites (and direct links).
+Update installed software using implemented functions and tools, and not third party (fake) updaters.
+Software "cracking" tools cannot be trusted - they are illegal and often used by cyber criminals to proliferate computer infections.
+To keep your computer safe, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "This account was recently infected" email letter:
+Text presented in the "This account was recently infected" email message:

 This account was recently infected!
 Renew the pswd right this moment!